Filter groups and filter types

 Classification:

-Coarse , fine filter according to EN ISO 16890
+Coarse and fine filter according to EN ISO 16890

 Special features:

-Due to the design, the filter cannot be changed under safe-change conditions, i.e. only minor containment requirements can be met with this filter.
-These are described in the blog articles on the topic of “Containment”.
+Due to its design, the filter cannot be changed under safe-change conditions, i.e. only low containment requirements can be met with this filter.
+These are described in the blog articles on the subject of “Containment”.

 Lamellar filter